Constipation Relief: How To Poop Fast (& Other Prevention Tips)

 14. Olive Oil for Breakfast?

 Olive oil is a natural laxative that is said to help soften stools.
-Since it isn’t a medicine, there isn’t a standard recommended dose or anything.
+Since it isn’t a medicine, there isn’t a standard recommended dose.
 You can consider mixing a spoonful of EVOO in with orange juice in the morning, and taking it on an empty stomach.
 The effect should be mild, but this is an easy tactic to try to tackle constipation.

 15. Sip Some Tea

 Hot tea can help warm your gut and encourage a BM.
 And some herbs are especially helpful for constipation (think senna and ginger).
-If your gut is in knots, you deserve an easing warm drink.
+If your gut is in knots, sip on a comforting warm drink to enjoy both hydration and herbal benefits..

-Constipation affects roughly 16% of adults, so it’s very normal.
+Constipation affects roughly 16% of adults, so it’s very common.
 When paired with other symptoms, you may have a bigger health problem.
-If you’re experiencing fainting, black or bloody stool, rectal bleeding, breathing problems, a rigid bloated or painful abdomen, fever (101 degrees or higher), rapid heart rate, yellowing of the skin or eyes or vomiting -- seek medical attention ASAP.
+If you’re experiencing fainting, black or bloody stool, rectal bleeding, breathing problems, a rigid bloated or painful abdomen, fever (101 degrees or higher), rapid heart rate, yellowing of the skin or eyes or vomiting – seek medical attention ASAP.
 Otherwise, you may as well rinse, wash and repeat with some of the above.
-Good luck!
+Best of luck to your butthole!